SolaceProducts/event-management-agent/README.md

 * Maven
 * Docker (recommended)

-### Event Management Agent connection file

-Specific properties are required to run the Event Management Agent in the connected to Event Portal mode. </br>
+### Cloning the Event Management Agent repository
-These properties are defined in the connection file that can be downloaded from the Event Portal's Event Management Agent definition. </br>
-The steps for generating the connection file are listed over here : https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file </br>
-Replace the application.yml present in the location : event-management-agent/service/application/src/main/resources with the EMA connection file. </br>
-For security considerations, passwords should be configured through environment variables or in other secure manner.

-### Cloning and Building

-#### Steps to build and run the service

-1. Clone the event-management-agent repository
+The Event Management Agent must have access to the event broker(s).

 ```
 git clone https://github.com/SolaceLabs/event-management-agent.git
 ```

+### Generating the Event Management Agent connection file

+* Log in (or sign up to) the Solace Cloud Console: https://console.solace.cloud/login/
+* Follow the steps for generating the connection file described in the Solace Cloud documentation: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file
+* Download the connection file and upload it in the Event Management Agent directory
+    - Replace the application.yml present in the location: event-management-agent/service/application/src/main/resources with the connection file
+    - Or place the connection file anywhere and pass its path to the agent when starting it
+* For security considerations, passwords should be configured as environment variables.
+Therefore, create the environment variable(s) containing the password(s).

-2. Install maven dependencies
+### Installing maven dependencies

 ```
 cd event-management-agent/service
 mvn clean install
 ```

-3. Run the Event Management Agent as a process (recommended for testing and proof of concept purposes only) and specify the location of the configuration file (e.g. configs/AcmeRetail.yml)
+### Running the Event Management Agent as a process (recommended for testing and proof of concept purposes only)

+Specify the location of the configuration file if not using the default location (e.g. configs/AcmeRetail.yml)

 ```
 java -jar application/target/event-management-agent-1.0.0-SNAPSHOT.jar --spring.config.location=configs/AcmeRetail.yml
 ```

-3. Build a Docker container (recommended)
+### Running the Event Management Agent as a Docker container (recommended)

+#### Building the Event Management Agent

+Provide a tag for the Docker image (e.g. v1)

 ```
 cd event-management-agent/service/application/docker